ferrucc-io/ferruccio/content/posts/altacucina.md

 I look at the budgets to build the MVP and time frames for development and tell Alessandro:

 > “This is insane!
-I can do this with 1/6th of the budget in 1/6th of the budget”
+I can do this with 1/6th of the budget in 1/6th of the time”

 I like challenges so I tell the guys to give me a “trial week” and that in one month I’d have an MVP ready.